Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Randy Walters Gets His Own Song

 Afroman drops a track with the chorus: 'Randy Walters is a son of a bitch.
 That's why I f***ed his wife and got filthy rich.'
-People on the other side of the planet are singing it.
-Without this song, nobody would have ever known that Sheriff Randy Walters was previously fired for drug use from one department and hired at a different one after he moved.
-That's the thing about Streisand Effects — you don't just lose the battle, you lose every secret you were keeping.
+People on the other side of the planet are singing this.
+Without this song, nobody would've ever known that Sheriff Randy Walters was previously fired for drug use at one department and quietly hired at another.
+That's the thing about Streisand Effects — you don't just lose the fight.
+You lose every secret you were keeping too.

 2023The Trial